 According to this Mayo Clinic report, walking (or any regular exercise) works can reduce your stress in a number of ways:

-I find this last one particularly fruitful.
+I find walking or running for stress relief to be particularly fruitful.
 I have often come up with “out of the box” solutions to work-related problems while exercising.

 So if stress has you down and you haven’t been active in a while, make a commitment to walk 10,000 steps a day.

 This is one I certainly need to work on myself.
-Sometimes it's hard to get through a day without a caffeine “pick me up.”
+Sometimes it's hard to get through a day without a caffeinated “pick me up.”

 According to a study led by Dr. James D. Lane, coffee has effects that are, “long-lasting and exaggerate the stress response both in terms of the body's physiological response in blood pressure elevations and stress hormone levels, but it also magnifies a person's perception of stress.”